ni/nimi-python/docs/niswitch/enums.rst

-        The switch module waits until it receives a trigger on the PXI star trigger bus before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI STAR  trigger bus before processing the next entry in the scan list.